Working with animal shelters can be very rewarding, and you can join a worthy cause from home by taking part in the Snuggles Project.

 Be sure to have microchips or ID tags on your pets in case they get lost.

 Always get your pets spayed or neutered.

-If possible, keep cats indoors, and when you are outdoors, use a leash, harness, and collar on your pets.
+If possible, keep dogs and cats indoors, and when you are outdoors, use a leash, harness, and collar on your pets.

 These simple tips are an important part of safe animal care.